 Looking at the current pandemic, outdoor exercise and going to the gym is a real predicament.
 Now perhaps you may be worried about your health and weight, as outdoor activities are now limited.
-Maintaining social distance with running or jogging outside is a little bit inconvenient.
+Maintaining social distance by running or jogging outside is a little bit inconvenient.

 So what is the best option?
 What can you do to maintain your health and achieve fitness goals?
 The best solution is to get a home treadmill.